VaheShelunts/Master_thesis/README.md

 Interactive command line demo for querying ISRECON database.
 The output includes:

-1. if the input question can be converted into the SQL query, the SQL query and SQL query outputs are returned
+1. SQL query and SQL query outputs are returned if the input question is translatable into the SQL query
-2. otherwise,  a confusion span is returned in the question that prompted the input to be invalid for conversion.
+2. otherwise,  a confusion span is returned in the question that prompted the input to be invalid for conversion

 ```